School of Industrial Design

 Our curriculum encourages a broad exploration of the design practice with an emphasis on user-centered approach and design thinking and beyond.
 We enable our students to develop critical, technical and managerial skills that align with the contemporary conversation within the industry also Entrepreneural thinking for self-development by aligning with thought leaders in the industry.
 The course is focused on process-driven work that examines all aspects of industrial design from conception to implementation.
 We equip our students with a wide-range of design skills and thought process that allow them to articulate their design ideas and thinking.
 Our exemplary infrastructure and workshops support model making and prototype building for different kinds of design briefs.

 – Simple Product Design

 – Systems Design

 – Design for Sustainability

 During the journey of design for B. Des.
-Industrial Design, students starts aligning their personal interest with the industry.
-So, a person with Research DNA, can find themselves comfortable as a Design Researcher or UX Researcher with Industry. whereas in the domain of experience design, students may join as Interaction designer / UX designer or can contribute as an Exhibition/Retail experience designer.
-Many firms hire Industrial Designer for Innovation, students can help industry in an innovation of products, services or strategy by joining as Product Innovator, Strategy Design expert.
+Industrial Design, students start aligning their personal interest with the industry.
+So, a person with Research DNA, can find themselves comfortable as a Design Researcher or UX Researcher with Industry.
+Whereas in the domain of experience design, students may join as Interaction designer / UX designer or can contribute as an Exhibition/Retail experience designer.
+Many firms hire Industrial Designer for Innovation, students can help industry in innovation of products, services or strategy by joining as Product Innovator, Strategy Design expert.
 Also, in manufacturing sector industrial designer can play a vital role as CMF (color material finish) designer, 3D Modeler.
-Students can be domain specific where they can find carrier as Lighting Designer, Toy and game designer, Medical product design expert, Furniture Product designer (mass produced furniture), Accessory designer (mass produced Footwear/ Bags/ vehicle interiors).
+Students can be domain specific where they can find career as Lighting Designer, Toy and game designer, Medical product design expert, Furniture Product designer (mass produced furniture), Accessory designer (mass produced Footwear/ Bags/ vehicle interiors).